flimberg/2DSeismicWaveScatteringInVolcanoes/README.md

 #### [perturbedVolcano.md](/perturbedVolcano.md)
 - The effect of velocity perturbation in the volcanic efidice.
-- Firstly, the contrast between s-wave velocity of the magma and surrounding rock is systematically varied.
+- The contrast between s-wave velocity of the magma and surrounding rock is systematically varied.
-- Secondly, the velocity perturbation of the surrounding rock is systematically varied.
+- The velocity perturbation and its  the resolution of perturbation of the surrounding rock is systematically varied.
-- Thirdly, wave fields that include chamber, chamber+pipe or none of the structures are compared.
+- Wave fields that include chamber, chamber+pipe or none of the structures are compared.

 #### [layeredVolcano.md](/layeredVolcano.md)
 - The effect of layers in the volcanic efidice is studied.